 - where the seller is prevented from selling on the online marketplace and, after a sufficient period of time, HMRC is satisfied that they are no longer a significant risk

-You won’t be assessed for the seller’s VAT if you stop the seller from selling goods on your online marketplace within the time specified in your liability notice.
+You will not be assessed for the seller’s VAT if you stop the seller from selling goods on your online marketplace within the time specified in your liability notice.

-You also won’t be assessed if HMRC is satisfied the seller using your online marketplace is fully meeting its UK VAT obligations.
+You also will not be assessed if HMRC is satisfied the seller using your online marketplace is fully meeting its UK VAT obligations.

 Notification of the ‘knew or should have known’ test for overseas sellers